Symbid

 Symbid (also known as The Funding Network) is an online funding platform providing access to traditional and alternative finance for small and medium-sized enterprises.
 Headquartered in Rotterdam, Netherlands, Symbid was founded in April 2011 by Dutch entrepreneurs Robin Slakhorst and Korstiaan Zandvliet as one of the first equity crowdfunding platforms worldwide.
 Since 2017, Symbid operated under the license of Ilfa Group, that bought Symbid early 2019.

 History

 Early years

 In 2007, Symbid's founders Robin Slakhorst and Korstiaan Zandvliet met while studying Entrepreneurship & New Business Venturing M.Sc. at Rotterdam School of Management.

 Between 2007 and 2010 Zandvlliet and Slakhorst coordinated a fiscal-legal structure allowing non-accredited investors to invest online in start-ups and small businesses.
 While a number of crowdfunding platforms began to appear online from 2006 onwards, these were associated with creative projects and rewards or donation-based crowdfunding.
 Few countries had introduced formal equity crowdfunding legislation at this time.
 Symbid was founded in April 2011 as one of the first equity crowdfunding platforms worldwide.

 Expansion

-During 2012 Symbid established itself as one of several platforms in the rapidly expanding European equity crowdfunding industry.
+In 2012, Symbid became one of the platforms in the growing European equity crowdfunding industry.